saularraffi/react-notes/react_notes.md

     // After code splitting
     import { lazy, Suspense } from "react";

-    const Homepage = lazy(() => import("..."));
+    // the first time you visit home page, it will be slow because code needs to be sent from server const Homepage = lazy(() => import("..."));
-    const Product = lazy(() => import("..."));
+    // the first time you visit product page, it will be slow because code needs to be sent from server const Product = lazy(() => import("..."));
+    // ...and so on
     const Pricing = lazy(() => import("..."));

     function App() {